David J. Gerleman

 Adjunct Faculty

-World History: 19th Century, U.S. Civil War, Abraham Lincoln, Animal History, and National Archives Research Methods
+World History: 19th Century, U.S. Civil War Era, Abraham Lincoln, Animal History, and National Archives Research Methods

-Gerleman’s research interests focus on the hidden voices of Civil War soldiers and civilians as well as the non-fighting details of animals in war.
-His long term research project, tentatively titled My Companion in All Places, examines the role, care, and use of horses and mules in Civil War armies and his Lincoln scholarship draws upon thousands of previously unknown letters sent to Lincoln found in the National Archives.
-Some of his archival finds were featured in “Attuned to the Past: Reconstructing the Civil War Legacies of the Parton Brothers” which won the 2019 McClung Award from The Journal of East Tennessee History; others are slated to be featured in The Civil War Monitor.
-His current writing projects concern Civil War camp life and the Lincoln White House.
+Gerleman’s research focuses on the unheard voices of Civil War soldiers and civilians, with particular attention to the non-combat roles of animals in wartime.
+His long-term research project, My Companion in All Places, examines the care, use, and cultural significance of horses and mules in Civil War armies.
+His scholarship on Abraham Lincoln draws upon thousands of previously unknown letters to Lincoln discovered in the National Archives.
+In 2024, Gerleman authored a Washington Post article revealing Abraham Lincoln’s pardon of an ancestor of President Joseph R. Biden Jr. The article garnered nearly one million online views and attracted widespread international attention, illustrating the public relevance of archival historical research.
+His archival discoveries have appeared in The Journal of East Tennessee History, where his article “Attuned to the Past: Reconstructing the Civil War Legacies of the Parton Brothers” received the 2019 McClung Award, and additional findings are forthcoming in The Civil War Monitor.
+His current writing projects examine Civil War body armor and the Lincoln White House.

-In addition to working an instructor, Gerleman served for a decade as an editor for The Papers of Abraham Lincoln Project tasked with combing the National Archives for unpublished Lincoln materials.
-His efforts resulted in the discovery of thousands of new Lincoln documents and his archival expertise has benefitted other projects including The Papers of Ulysses S. Grant, The Papers of Jefferson Davis, and The Correspondence of Zachary Taylor and Millard Fillmore.
-His scholarly research initiatives have been funded in part by grants from the Gilder-Lehrman Institute of American History, the University of Virginia and Virginia Tech’s Civil War Centers, the U.S. Military Institute, the National Sporting Library, and the Kentucky, Virginia, and Massachusetts Historical Societies.
+Gerleman served for a decade as an assistant editor with The Papers of Abraham Lincoln, where his work in the National Archives resulted in the discovery of thousands of previously unpublished Lincoln documents.
+He has also contributed archival expertise to documentary editing projects including The Papers of Ulysses S. Grant, The Papers of Jefferson Davis, and The Correspondence of Zachary Taylor and Millard Fillmore.
+His research has been supported by grants from the Gilder Lehrman Institute of American History, the University of Virginia and Virginia Tech Civil War centers, the U.S. Military Institute, the National Sporting Library, and the Kentucky, Virginia, and Massachusetts Historical Societies.

 Current Research